at Advocates for Children

 New York State Education Department (NYSED) Laws and Guidance

-Click the links below to get the text of New York State laws and guidance affecting the educational rights of students in temporary housing situations.
+Click the links below to get the text of New York State laws and guidance that talk about the educational rights of students in temporary housing situations.

 This State Education Law addresses school transportation.
 For more information about transportation for students who are homeless, please click here.

-This State Education Law defines the term "person in parental relation" in cases where the biological parent is unavailable.
+This State Education Law defines the term "person in parental relation" in cases where a student's biological or legal parent is unavailable.
 For more information about unaccompanied youth, please click here.

-This State Public Health Law clarifies that students have 14 days (which may be extended to 30 days) during which they may attend school before presenting proof of immunization.
-Students who are homeless have additional protections with regard to submitting proof of immunization.
+This State Public Health Law explains that students have 14 days (which may be extended to 30 days) during which they may attend school while the school is waiting for proof of immunization.
+Students in temporary housing have additional protections with regard to submitting proof of immunization.
 For more information, please click here.

 Regulations and State Plan

 In July 2015, the New York State Education Department (NYSED) Commissioner's Regulations governing enrollment of students in public school were amended to make sure that all students, and in particular unaccompanied youth, have timely access to school.
 These Regulations require that school districts accept a broader range of documents to establish residency.
 The Regulations also set timelines for school districts making residency determinations.
 The NYSED has produced brochures in multiple languages that districts can provide to parents so that they better understand the enrollment process.
 Brochures are currently available in: English, Spanish, Arabic, Bengali, Chinese, French, Haitian-Creole, Karen, Nepali, Russian, and Urdu.

 This memo details the amendments to the Commissioner's regulation governing homeless education (section 100.2(x)), which are effective July 1, 2017.
 They were updated to conform to the changes in the McKinney-Vento Act as a result of the Every Student Succeeds Act and the recent changes to N.Y.
 Education Law Section 3209.